EmelieNyberg/project-ai-chatbot/frontend/README.md

-# Frontend part of Final Project
+# Frontend

-This boilerplate is designed to give you a head start in your React projects, with a focus on understanding the structure and components.
-As a student of Technigo, you'll find this guide helpful in navigating and utilizing the repository.
+This boilerplate is designed to give you a head start in your React projects.

 ## Getting Started